 I’ve actually heard about this latest food craze from my health-conscious Filipina friend.
 Even the UN gave this superfood an international year to commemorate its awesomeness.
 My friend also swears by it as a great alternative to rice, which we Filipinos can hardly live without.

 But since I moved here in Europe, I’ve already started eating rice occasionally, once or twice a week as a matter of fact.
 I’m now chowing down more on other carbs such as potatoes, pasta, or noodles.

-Yet in a few occasions too, I’d just simply eat salad or vegetables.
+Yet on a few occasions too, I’d just simply eat salad or vegetables.
 So coming across this new grain (or seed) did give me another healthier option.

-Quinoa is originally grown in South America and basically part of staple diet of local Andean population in Peru, Chile and Bolivia for already thousands of years.
+Quinoa is originally grown in South America and basically part of the staple diet of the local Andean population in Peru, Chile, and Bolivia for already thousands of years.

 Quinoa has been recognized for its high nutrient content.
-With twice the protein content of rice, quinoa is also a very good source of calcium, magnesium and manganese.
-It also possesses good levels of B vitamins, vitamin E and dietary fibre.
+With twice the protein content of rice, quinoa is also a very good source of calcium, magnesium, and manganese.
+It also possesses good levels of B vitamins, vitamin E and dietary fiber.